KyleRego/KyleRego.github.io/collections/_posts/2023-03-15-how-to-recurse-through-a-parsed-json-ruby-object.markdown

  => [nil]
 {% endhighlight %}

-The method we want to write will take the Ruby object (the parsed JSON object--an array or hash) as argument.
-However, the values of the array or hash can also be arrays and hashes, which also have values which can be arrays and hashes, and so on.
-The solution I came up with is straightforward after understanding the recursive data type of the argument (straightforward if you are comfortable with closures in Ruby at least):
+The Ruby object returned by `JSON.parse` is an array or hash with values that can be arrays and hashes that also have values that can be arrays and hashes and so on recursively.
+The solution is straightforward after understanding this (as long as you agree Ruby closures are straightforward):

 ```ruby
 def recurse_through(arg, &closure)